cosmohacker/Intendo-Java/README.md

-# Android Studio Java Custom Intent Service
+# Android : Java Custom Intent Service
 This is my own custom intent service library with animation and bundle

 Add it in your root build.gradle at the end of repositories: